pingcap/docs/sql-statements/sql-statement-split-region.md

     +-----------+-----------+---------+-----------+-----------------+------------------+------------+---------------+------------+----------------------+------------------+
     ```

 2. Use the `SPLIT` syntax to split a Region for each partition.
-If you want to divide the data in the `[0,10000]` range of each partition into four Regions, the example statement is as follows:
+Suppose that you want to split the data in the `[0,10000]` range of each partition into four Regions.
+The example statement is as follows:

     {{< copyable "sql" >}}